Raleigh Workers’ Compensation Attorney

 - The State

 If a third party caused or contributed to your workplace accident, you might be eligible for recovery under both workers’ compensation and a personal injury claim.
 A lawsuit might also be in your best interests if your employer was negligent in some way that caused your injuries.
-Contact our work injury lawyers before saying yes to a workers’ compensation settlement agreement.
+Contact our Raleigh work injury lawyers at 1-800-525-7111 before saying yes to a workers’ compensation settlement agreement.

 A different kind of legal action could have better results for you and your family.